laws-africa/gazettemachine-worker/README.md

 # Gazette Machine Worker

+This is two things:

-This is a Docker image that does heavy lifting for Gazette Machine.
+1. a Docker image that does heavy lifting for Gazette Machine
+2. a collection of AWS Lambdas that kick off the Gazette Machine via ECS.

 It calls the [Gazette Machine Storage API](https://github.com/laws-africa/gazettemachine) to store metadata.

+Image at Docker Hub: [lawsafrica/gazettemachine-worker](https://hub.docker.com/r/lawsafrica/gazettemachine-worker)

 ## Local development